Calibration-independent consistency test of DESI DR2 BAO and SNIa: Data related observables

 BAO observations from DESI DR2 directly provide data for $F_{\rm AP}$.
 In addition, we consider three SNIa datasets: Pantheon+, Union3, and DES-Y5.
 The first two have data up to redshift $z\sim2.4$, whereas the third reaches $z\sim1.2$.
-SNIa observations provide data of $m_B$ in Pantheon+ and DES-Y5, but Union3 has not officially released actual data, providing only binned $\mu_B$ data.
+SNIa observations provide data of $m_B$ in Pantheon+ and DES-Y5, but Union3 has not officially released the data of apparent magnitude $m_B$, providing only binned $\mu_B$ data.
 As mentioned above, this is not an issue in our case, since our methodology applies to both $m_B$ and $\mu_B$.
-This is the reason we write $D_M$ in terms of $A$ and $B$ in \autoref{eq:mB_to_DM}.
 We directly convert these SNIa data to $A$ and $B$ data, using \autoref{eq:main} with uncertainty predictions (including both self- and cross-variances).
 These are shown in \autoref{fig:data_vs_gp} {(black data points)}.

+Note that at $z=0$, we place theoretical priors of $F_{\rm AP}(0)=0$, $A(0)=0$, $B(0)=0$ in order to have consistent theoretical values according to a FLRW metric.
+However, this is not strictly necessary, nor does it alter results, except when $z$ is very close to zero.
+We also emphasize that, if we want to check the violation of the FLRW model at $z\approx0$ (which is not the aim of this paper), then we should not consider these theoretical priors.